kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 	Since we sold the Mandalorian Assault Rifle during Onderon 1, we should have plenty of credits at this point and not have to worry about selling any more items for the rest of the run.

 6. **Kodin**; Nar Shaddaa <br>
-	As part of the quest 'Droid Retrieval' we will have to talk to Kodin, at the end of this dialogue we will be in the shop interface and we can buy our last HK part!
+	As part of the quest 'Droid Retrieval' we will have to talk to Kodin, at the end of this dialog we will be in the shop interface and we can buy our last HK part!
 	- HK Chassis (-1500 credits)

 7. **Oondar**; Nar Shaadaa <br>